JungFenChang/wine_insights_da/README.md

 ### 3. Cluster Profiling: Defining "Wine Personalities"
 By analyzing the Radar Chart and Feature Bar Chart, we can define the unique characteristics of each group:
-- Cluster 0 (Dark Blue) - "The Balanced Standard": Shows average values across most features, representing the typical profile of the dataset.
+- Cluster 0-"The Balanced Standard": Shows average values across most features, representing the typical profile of the dataset.
-- Cluster 1 (Blue) - "The High Alcohol & Quality": Notable for higher alcohol content and higher quality scores.
+- Cluster 1-"The High Alcohol & Quality": Notable for higher alcohol content and higher quality scores.
-- Cluster 2 (Green) - "The High Acidity": Features significantly higher fixed acidity and citric acid.
+- Cluster 2-"The High Acidity": Features significantly higher fixed acidity and citric acid.
-- Cluster 3 (Gold) - "The High Sulfur Dioxide": This group contains wines with exceptionally high total sulfur dioxide, likely a specific style or preservation method.
+- Cluster 3-"The High Sulfur Dioxide": This group contains wines with exceptionally high total sulfur dioxide, likely a specific style or preservation method.

 <p align="center"> <img src="./assets/all_cluster.png" alt="all_cluster" width="90%"> </p>
 <p align="center"> <img src="./assets/cluster_feature_bar.png" alt="cluster_feature_bar" width="90%"> </p>